whitish1984/hbs_scaffold_cli/README.md

     --template-root <path>
       Root path of template files.
       Each relative path from the root to a template file is used for a output file path.
-      By default, the longest common path of all template files is applied.
+      By default, the longest common path for all templates is applied.

     --verbose(-v)
       Print detailed result at standard output.